asvd/wl/README.md

   needs to react to the event each time it happens in the future.

-- *One-off* events which only happen once, for instance a page load event, a json-request responce, a complete of calculation delegated to a worker, or an asynchronous function callback.
+- *One-off* events which only happen once, for instance a page load event, an ajax-request responce, a complete of calculation delegated to a worker, or an asynchronous function callback.
 For this kind it matters if an event has already been triggered at the moment of subscription (which means there should be additional check).
 In